Most Americans start drawing Social Security as soon as they’re eligible, not knowing that waiting could pay off for them and their spouse.

 The SSA makes it worth your while to wait.
-For example, if you were born in 1960 or later, you would only receive 70% of your Social Security retirement benefits at age 62.
-If your benefit is $1,000 at full-retirement age (67), you would only receive $700 if you start taking benefits at age 62.
+For example, if you were born in 1960 or later, you would only receive 70 percent of your Social Security retirement benefits at age 62.
+If your benefit is $1,000 at full retirement age (67), you would only receive $700 per month if you start taking benefits at age 62.

-But if you wait, Social Security will increase your benefits by eight percent a year from your full-retirement age until 70.
-If your monthly benefit is $1,000 at full-retirement age (67) and you delay payments until age 70, you’ll receive $1,240 each month.
+But if you wait, your benefits will increase by eight percent each year from your full retirement age until 70.
+If your monthly benefit is $1,000 at full retirement age (67) and you delay payments until age 70, you’ll receive $1,240 each month.
 (You should take benefits at age 70 because they won’t increase after that.)

 You can view a table of the calculations of the impact of claiming early or late retirement benefits here: https://www.ssa.gov/OACT/ProgData/ar_drc.html.